fChristenson/My-life-as-a-programmer/README.md

 > I just quit my software developer job to try to become a singer.
 My friends and parents don't support me.
 What should I do?

-> Am I a bad Software Engineer if I can not implement sorting algorithms from the top of my head?

 > I am not a detail-oriented person but I like how software development can change people's lives, would I enjoy coding?

-> I've heard that "Separation of Concerns" opposes "Dependency Injection".
-If so, how?

 ## Pending tutorials